-Therefore, oral language (spoken and listening comprehension) influences word recognition and is critical to reading comprehension.
-Oral language skills are at the heart of listening and reading comprehension, serving as a predictor for both-and, as a result, Lexia® English Language Development[TM] focuses on speaking, listening, and grammar to lay a strong foundation for learners' later reading ability.
+Therefore, oral language-spoken and listening comprehension-influences word recognition and is critical to reading comprehension.
+Oral language skills are at the heart of listening and reading comprehension, serving as a predictor for both-and, as a result, the focus on speaking, listening, and grammar at the core of Lexia® English Language DevelopmentTM lays a strong foundation for learners' later reading ability.